robbienetzke/personalprojects/README.md

 ### Algoritms

-In here, I implement a connected graph shortest path solver using A*.
+In here, I implemented a connected graph shortest path solver using A*.
 The script can solve a variety of problems seemingly unrelated to A*, just as long as the problem is presented as a shortest paths problem on a graph with positive weighted edges.
 In the worst case, A* has a linear runtime.
 Other algorithms were implemented outside the IDE for this course (midterms, final).

 ### Data Structures

-In here, I have a variety of data structures to explore.
+In here, I have a variety of data structures to examine.
 Notable ones are: ArrayList, which is an ArrayList that uses a Java Array as the underlying structure (not resizeable), but the ArrayList implemented is resizable.
 ArrayHeapMinPQ, which is a priority queue with the ability to change the priority of an item.
 KDTree, which is a two dimensional tree that allows for quick access, on average, of nodes in the tree.

 ### Econometric Analysis